RetailMeNot/shield/docs/docs/0.2/domains/upstream_custom.md

 {% endhighlight %}

-To send an updated list of upstream services to Shield, the actor must send a `shield.actors.config.UpstreamAggregatorMsgs.DiscoveredUpstreams` message to it's parent actor.
+To send an updated list of upstream services to Shield, the actor must send a `shield.actors.config.UpstreamAggregatorMsgs.DiscoveredUpstreams` message to its parent actor.

 {% highlight scala %}